gkorpal/gkorpal.github.io/_drafts/fedora.md

 |Clipboard manager | Clipman | xfce4-clipman-plugin|
 |Weather indicator on taskbar | Weather | xfce4-weather-plugin|

+Note that the weather plugin has known bugs, like using forecast data from [Meteorologisk institutt](https://www.met.no/) instead of actual data from [OpenWeatherMap](https://openweathermap.org/) and co-ordinating day/night icon with [UTC instead of local time](https://bugzilla.xfce.org/show_bug.cgi?id=16091).
+None of these bugs are there in Cinnamon's weather plugin.

 ## Free and open source software

 Vim, PulseAudio Volume Control and dnfdragora are already available.